Eva Mamlok: Deportation of mother and daughter

-Eva's mother Martha Mamlok was deported from Berlin to Riga as well on October 19, 1942, and murdered there immediately upon arrival on October 22, 1942.
+Mamlok's mother Martha was deported from Berlin to Riga as well on October 19, 1942, and murdered there immediately upon arrival on October 22, 1942.
 With Martha Mamlok on this 21st "Osttransport" of October 19, 1942, 959 people and almost 60 children between 2 and 16 from the Jewish orphanage in Prenzlauer Berg on Schönhauser Allee 162 were deported, including their three carers.
 Tana Mamlok, Eva's then three-year-old daughter, stayed behind in another Berlin Jewish orphanage after her grandmother's deportation.
-Her last address before deportation was Alte Schönhauser Straße 4.
-After the forced closure of this orphanage, Tana was deported to the extermination camp Auschwitz-Birkenau on November 29, 1942, and murdered.
-This 23rd "Osttransport" of November 29, 1942, contained 998 people, including 75 children, mostly from the Auerbach Jewish Orphanage, between 10 months and 16 years.
+Her last address before deportation was 4 Alte Schönhauser Straße.
+After the forced closure of this orphanage, Tana was deported to the extermination camp Auschwitz-Birkenau on 29 November 1942, and murdered.
+This 23rd "Osttransport" of 29 November 1942, contained 998 people, including 75 children, mostly from the Auerbach Jewish Orphanage, between 10 months and 16 years.
 It is not known why Tana was deported separately from her grandmother.
 In the declaration of assets filled out for her, she is referred to as "orphan".

 Imprisonment and death in Stutthof 1944

-On the orders of the Riga Nazi Security Police, Mamlok was taken to the Stutthof concentration camp on October 1, 1944, where she received prisoner number 94020.
+On the orders of the Riga Nazi Security Police, Mamlok was taken to the Stutthof concentration camp on 1 October 1944, where she received prisoner number 94020.
 The reasons for this transfer are not known.

-In her 1991 testimony, Inge Berner assumed that Eva had died in Spilwe in 1943 of sepsis due to malnutrition, extremely hard work and hygiene deficiencies.
+In her 1991 testimony, Berner assumed that Mamlok had died in Spilwe in 1943 of sepsis due to malnutrition, extremely hard work and hygiene deficiencies.
 Yet according to the official Nazi death certificate, Eva Mamlok died on December 23, 1944, at 8.35 a.m. in Block 21 of the Stutthof concentration camp from "general physical weakness".

 Only one month later, in January 1945, Berner herself managed to escape from a Stutthof satellite camp together with Charlotte Arpadi.